 They also use their venomous cells or nematocysts in the tentacles to sting and capture prey.
 Nutrients are absorbed from the water around them and they obtain some nutrition from a commensal relationship with clown fish which reside in the anemones tentacles.In Tanzanian waters this is almost exclusively the Skunk clown, Amphiprion akallopisos.
-It is extremely rare to see Amphiprion clarki or Amphiprion allardi in them.
+It is extremely unusual to see Amphiprion clarki or Amphiprion allardi in them.

 Magnificent anemones can reproduce asexually by budding or splitting and by sexual reproduction.
 In sexual reproduction males release sperm into the water, which stimulates females to release eggs into the water.
 Fertilization occurs when the two meet.
 Anemones eject eggs and sperm through the mouth.
 The fertilized eggs then develop into planula’s which settle and grow into a single polyp.

 Due to their habit of moving around an aquarium and getting themselves hooked up in the filter, these anemones can be troublesome in an aquarium.
 They can ambulate several feet per day and always head for the area of maximum water movement and light.
 If it is possible for them to become entangled in the filter, they will.
 Usually with potentially disastrous results for the tank and the anemone.
 A large tank is needed to keep them and it can be difficult to get them to settle in an aesthetically pleasing spot as they often settle on the glass.

 Magnificent anemone are often found in large aggregations in Tanzania and in the Red Sea.
 In Tanzania groups of thirty to forty are not uncommon in a relatively small area.
 To date only noted in the shallows on reef tops, but they have been noted in aggregations of several hundred in the Red Sea.
 They move often along the shallow reefs in Tanzania by absorbing water and rolling up into a ball with the tentacles on the outside.
 This provides for protection against predators as can be seen in the images below.